 Conclusion: Lipid based formulations can be designated as the current and future generation of drug delivery systems as these possess tremendous potential to bypass BBB and reach the target site due to their small size and ability to dodge the reticular endothelial system.
 However, these nanostructures need to be investigated intensively to successfully reach the clinical trials stage.

 - They likely either did not read the full review or had access to it (I could not access it either, because I have no access to it via my institutional account).

 - Citing a peer-reviewed study (or review) solely based on an abstract is gross negligence that you learn while in graduate school not to do.
 So much for the investigative nature of ICAN.
-You should never ever cite a piece of literature just based on the abstract.
-It is your obligation to read the full-text in order to cite that source.
+You should never cite a piece of literature just based on the abstract.
+You must read the full text to cite that source.

-But let’s move beyond the questionable claim of ICAN and see what the literature is as of today at the use of nanoparticles for bypassing the blood-brain barrier and deliver drugs into the brain (Reference 2).
+But let’s move beyond the questionable claim of ICAN and see what the literature is as of today on the use of nanoparticles for bypassing the blood-brain barrier and delivering drugs into the brain (Reference 2).